-^{1.} Agreements memorialize the parties' consultation and cooperation, designate respective rights and obligations and ensure cooperation between the JPB and the 17 cities and three counties along the Caltrain ROW and within the PCEP limits in connection with the design and construction of the PCEP.
+^{1.} Agreements memorialize the parties' consultation and cooperation, designate respective rights and obligations and ensure cooperation between the JPB and the 17 cities and three counties along the Caltrain ROW and within the PCEP limits in connection with the designand construction of the PCEP.

-2 The Master Agreement and Supplemental Agreements 1, 2, 3 and 5 have been executed.
-Supplemental Agreement 4 is the remaining agreement to be negotiated and executed.
+The Master Agreement and Supplemental Agreements 1, 2, 3, 4 and 5 have been executed.